Master winemaker named Top Dog Distinguished Alumnus

 - Craig School of Business: Debbie Adishian-Astone (1988, ’94), vice president for administration and chief financial officer, Fresno State

-- Kremen School of Education and Human Development: Maria Maldonado (2000, ’16), assistant superintendent, Fresno Unified School District
+- Kremen School of Education and Human Development: Maria Maldonado (2000, ’16), former assistant superintendent, Fresno Unified School District

 - Lyles College of Engineering: Juanita Leal (1990, ’95), associate technical fellow and flight test engineer, The Boeing Company